nsdvw/Memtext/README.md

 will be a comfortable volume to work with.
 Maximum length is limited by 64kb.
 1. Format the text in wysiwig, if you want.
 Tags listed in 'purifier' config section are acceptable.
 By default: p, headers, em and strong elements allowed.
-1. After submitting, you may watch the vocabulary attached to the text and delete garbage like short words, or words you already know.
+1. After submitting, you may watch the vocabulary attached to the text and ignore garbage like short words, or words you already know.
 And finally you can examine your language skills by repeating the words in test form.